 I’ve been on a scone mission for the past couple of years.
-While “delicious” all depends on your tastebuds, I can honestly say that I have one REALLY GOOD master scone recipe.
-With virtually any add-in (chocolate chip scones, blueberry scones, pumpkin scones, etc), we can all make a new variety every weekend.
+While “delicious” all depends on your tastebuds, I can honestly say that I have one REALLY GOOD base scones recipe.
+With virtually any add-in (chocolate chip scones, blueberry scones, pumpkin scones, and even ham & cheese scones), we can all make a new variety every weekend.
 It’s the kind of versatile and satisfying coffee treat that makes us jump out of bed each morning.

 Scones are one of those treats that if you do it right, they’ll have a permanent (and frequent) spot in your breakfast rotation.
 But if you mess up along the way, you’ll end up with sad rock cakes instead of tender sweet goodness.
 It’s all hard to swallow, literally.
 But let me help!

 - The secret to making delicate scones is handling the dough as little as possible.
 That’s why I prefer to make scones by hand, not in the food processor.